Meningitis is an infection of the protective membranes that surround the brain and spinal cord (meninges).

 - meningitis B vaccine – offered to babies aged 8 weeks, followed by a second dose at 16 weeks, and a booster at 1 year

-- pneumococcal vaccine – offered to babies at 8 weeks, 16 weeks and 1 year old
+- pneumococcal vaccine – offered to babies at 12 weeks and between 12 and 13 months old

-- meningitis C vaccine – offered at 12 weeks of age, 1 year, and to teenagers and first-time university students
+- meningitis C vaccine – offered at 12 weeks of age, 1 year

 - MMR vaccine – offered to babies at 1 year and a second dose at 3 years and 4 months

 - meningitis ACWY vaccine – offered to teenagers who are in S3 (around 14 years of age) at school.
 Young people who are in S4-S6 and missed the opportunity to get immunised last year, may also get the vaccine at school this year

 Read more about the meningitis vaccinations